nathanael-munier/nathanael-munier.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Here is my personal page.
+Here you are at my personal page.
 I'm actually doing a PhD at Toulouse at CBI in the [Mambo team](https://cbi-toulouse.fr/eng/equipe-mambo).